bazelbuild/starlark/spec.md

 ```

+Dialect may optionally disable recursion.
+When recursion is
-It is a dynamic error for a function to call itself or another
+disabled, it is a dynamic error for a function to call itself or another
 function value with the same declaration.

 ```python